gregory-marton/DynamicPoissonFactorization/README.md

 On Linux/Unix run

- `./configure;make`
+  `aclocal && automake --add-missing && ./configure && make`

+On Mac OS (untested):

+Automake may not be properly installed even with XCode.
+You may need to get that, and

+before you can successfully `configure`.
+An error about an outdated 'missing' file is indicative.

-On Mac OS (untested), the location of the required gsl, gslblas, pthread, and openMP libraries may need to be specified:
+The location of the required gsl, gslblas, pthread, and openMP libraries may need to be specified:

+E.g. with macports

- `./configure LDFLAGS="-L/opt/local/lib" CPPFLAGS="-I/opt/local/include"; make`
+  `./configure LDFLAGS="-L/opt/local/lib" CPPFLAGS="-I/opt/local/include" && make`

+Or with homebrew,

+  `./configure CXX=g++-6 LDFLAGS="-L/usr/local/Cellar/gsl/2.2.1/lib" CFLAGS="-stdlib=libstdc++ -I/usr/local/Cellar/gsl/2.2.1/include" && make`

-The binary 'dynnormprec' will be installed in /usr/local/bin unless a different prefix is provided to configure.
-(See INSTALL.)
+If you `make install`, the binary 'dynnormprec' will be installed in /usr/local/bin unless a different prefix is provided to configure.
+(See `./INSTALL`.)

 Running